SEO 2 Best Practices: Finding Images/Choosing Free Photos

 As a big brand: hire a photographer!
 You can contact photographers directly on Unsplash now:

-For everybody else: scroll at least a bit and do not select the obvious choice you find on top for one word searches!
+Scroll at least a bit and do not select the obvious choice you find on top for one word searches!

 Of course there is middle ground between hiring a photographer and choosing a free photo.
 You can pay for a stock photo.